Travel Hacks for Getting Free Flight Upgrades

 Before you apply, do a little homework.
 Check out the employee benefits pages on company websites.
 Sometimes, they'll clearly spell out the travel perks.
 If it's not clear, don't be afraid to ask during the interview process.
 It shows you're interested and helps you understand what the job offers.

 Landing one of these jobs could seriously change how you travel.
 Think about all the new places you could see!
-Plus, you'll be working in an world that's all about exploration and adventure.
+Plus, you'll be working in a world that's all about exploration and adventure.
 Even everyday tasks can feel more exciting when you know a free flight might be just around the corner.

 11. Travel Hacking with Mileage Runs